radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/manage-persistent-cache/impact-on-global-profile.md

 For details on logs related to the real-time persistent cache refresh components (for example, connectors, sync engine, agent) please see: [Logging and Troubleshooting](../../../troubleshooting/troubleshooting/#viewing-logs)

-To learn more about Global Identity Builder, please read the chapter that describes how to [link existing groups to global profile identities](../link-groups/overview.md).
+To learn more about Global Identity Builder, read [Link existing groups to global profile identities](../link-groups/overview.md).